Verdra Rules · v0.1

 B.4 Evidence strata and weight

-B.4.1 The four evidence strata are cumulative, not hierarchical.
+B.4.1 The six evidence strata are cumulative, not hierarchical.
 The Attribution Service may weight any stratum by the reliability shown on the record.
+Strata-level findings establish facts; the legal conclusion that those facts constitute breach is governed by the standard of proof in P.8.

-B.4.3 Stratum (c) behavior profile (counterfactual re-query under preserved state) is controlling on questions of what the agent would do on the facts.
-Absence or partial fidelity is a forward commitment, not a ground for adverse inference.
+B.4.3 Stratum (c) Behavior profile (counterfactual re-query under preserved state) is controlling on questions of what the Agent would do on the facts.
+Absence or partial fidelity is a Forward commitment under Annex E.1, not a ground for adverse inference.

 B.5 Causation

-B.5.1 Causation is determinable where the evidence supports a unique attribution pathway with confidence above 0.85 for Category 1, or where the B.3.2(c) gate-removal condition is satisfied for Category 2.
+B.5.1 Causation is determinable where the evidence supports a unique attribution pathway with confidence above the B.10 threshold for Category 1, or where the B.3.2(c) gate-removal condition is satisfied for Category 2.

-B.5.2 Where multiple pathways are plausible, the Attribution Service identifies the primary pathway and notes the alternatives in the governing rules applied section.
+B.5.2 Where multiple pathways are plausible, the Attribution Service identifies the primary pathway and notes the alternatives in the Attribution Record under B.5.3.

 B.6 Remedies

-Tier 1 remedies are Category 1 performance remedies: credit, refund, replacement, re-settlement, price adjustment.
-Automated.
+B.6.1 Tier 1 remedies are Category 1 performance remedies: credit, refund, replacement, re-settlement, price adjustment.
+Automated under the B.10 confidence threshold.

-Tier 2 remedies are Category 2 authority remedies: voidance, ratification, authority clarification.
-Human review until B.3.2(c) gate-removal.
+B.6.2 Tier 2 remedies are Category 2 authority remedies: voidance, ratification, authority clarification.
+Human review until B.3.2(c) gate-removal for the specific interpretive term.

-Prospective remedies (configuration changes, parameter updates) are available under Annex E.2 as forward-commitment remedies, disclosed in the Attribution Record as non-punitive alignment measures.
+B.6.10 Prospective remedies (configuration changes, parameter updates, Mandate amendments, evidence-capture upgrades) are available under Annex E.2 as Forward-commitment remedies, disclosed in the Attribution Record as non-punitive alignment measures and available alongside Tier 1, 2, or 3 remedies.

 B.8 Contract silence: Category 1 gap-filling